When You Know

 His plan transitioned from an IEP to a 504, with the medical documentation still in place.
 I made it very clear and firm that the reasoning in their summary was inappropriate and should never have been documented in a report that way.
 I requested another meeting to discuss things further.

 This was not my first year pushing back.
 It was the first year something shifted and the building staff started pushing back harder.
+It began to feel less like a system documenting his needs and more like building a justification for decisions already being made.

 It started before Halloween 2022.